 New Start NZ have a team of professionals including Immigration Advisers, Chartered Accountants and Lawyers with experience in Banking, Finance, Law and Property, which allows us to offer a complete financial and legal offering to Investors.

 Investing a large amount of money into a new country requires continual support and expert advice.
-New Start NZ offer clients access to our local specialists including bankers, accountants, lawyers, financial advisors, brokers and real estate agents to streamline the Investment visa process making it a pleasant and straight forward process.
+New Start NZ offer clients access to our local specialists including bankers, accountants, lawyers, financial advisors, brokers and real estate agents to streamline the New Zealand Investment visa process making it a pleasant and straight forward process.

-An investment visa is for those looking to gain residence by investing into a New Zealand business or other ‘acceptable investment’.
+New Zealand investment visa is for those looking to gain residence by investing into a New Zealand business or other ‘acceptable investment’.
 There are currently two investment visas which require thresholds of NZD$10 Million for the Investor 1 category or NZD$3 Million for the Investor 2 category.

 Investments must be in one or more of the following: